latest news

 • Propionibacterium acnes

-Tea tree oil was found to be just as effective as 5% benzoyl peroxide and it has a lower chance of causing dryness, peeling or redness.
-Tea tree oil may also be a safer alternative for people who may be allergic to benzoyl peroxides.
+The tea tree oils were found to be just as effective as 5% benzoyl peroxide and in many cases may have a lower chance of causing dryness, peeling or redness.

 5 Steps to Healthier Clear Skin